Thyroidectomy refers to the surgical procedure in which your thyroid is removed.

 Who should get a Thyroidectomy?

-Thyroidectomy is often recommended for patients who suffer from diseases which cause hyperthyroidism.
+Thyroidectomy is often recommended for patients who suffer from diseases that cause hyperthyroidism.

 Conditions such as Graves’ disease or toxic multinodular goiter are common diseases that may warrant the removal of your thyroid gland.